spurthiamith/foster-app/README.md

 ![alt text](http://internbuddy.in/images/logo2.png)
 ## InternBuddy
-This is a platform for enabling career breakthrough !This platform is driven by Mavoix Solutions Pvt.
+This is a platform for enabling career breakthrough.
+This platform is driven by Mavoix Solutions Pvt.
 Ltd.

 ## How It Works
-InternBuddy teams conduct free bootcamp for interns to help them to strengthen their skills in latest technology.
-Candidates who successfully qualify with InternBuddy criteria will get an opportunity to persue Internship in Mavoix Solutions Pvt.
+InternBuddy team conduct free bootcamp for interns to help them to strengthen their skills in latest technology.
+Candidates who successfully qualify with InternBuddy criteria, gets opportunity to persue Internship in Mavoix Solutions Pvt.
 Ltd.

 ## Career Path
 InternBuddy offers three technology verticals.